An inside view of African diplomacy in the UN Security Council

 Senegal was particularly active on climate change.
 Dakar chaired in November 2016 a landmark Council debate exploring the relationship between climate change and water scarcity as well as the harmful impact that conflict can have on access to clean water.

 And Egypt was one of the five Council members drafting a May 2016 resolution that focused on the protection of health care in armed conflicts.
-A situation that in Africa is particularly worrisome in the Central African Republic and South Sudan.

 As we have seen, a temporary seat on the UN Security Council embodies the peak in international clout of most African countries.
 As Zuber notes, it is an exceptional opportunity for these countries to be a force for good.